tinkercademy-bootcamp/chat-project-mayankgoel2005/exercise-2/README.md

 - Make sure to commit each change as small and self-contained commit
 - This will make it easier to revert your code if you need to
 - What is `git tag`?
 How is `git tag` different from `git branch`?
+  -`git tag` is used to create a fixed label on a specific commit.
+Tags are static and do not move.
+  - `git branch` is a movable pointer to a commit.
+Branches can be updated as new commits are added.

 - How can you use `git tag` and `git branch` to make programming easier and more fun?
+  - `git tag` is often used for marking releases(version numbers)
+  - `git branch` is used for ongoing development.

 ## Learn Basics of Debugging in Your IDE

 - How do you enable debug mode in your IDE?
+  - Using debug mode (CLion)
 - In debug mode, how do you add a watch?
+  - By using the watch button
 - In debug mode, how do you add a breakpoint?
+  - By clicking on the red button to the left of the line
 - In debug mode, how do you step through code?
+  - By using the step over function

 ### Memory Management and Debug Mode in Your IDE

 - How do you see the memory layout of a `std::string` from your IDE debug mode?
+  - It's visible in the memory section
 - How do you see the memory layout of a struct from your IDE debug mode?
+  - It's visible in the memory section